AleMorales9011/ForgeWare/src/00-Basic Scripting.md

 # Automating the creation of users, permissions, directories, and groups with Bash

+The main goal of DevOps is to `ship code faster` and efficiently.

-A SaaS company would likely need to create groups, directories, and users for new employees with Linux in a scenario where they are using a self-hosted deployment model.
+However for that to happen first A SaaS company would likely need to create groups, directories, and users for new employees.

+A SAAS company might do this with Linux in a scenario where they are using a `self-hosted deployment` model.

 SaaS companies typically offer their software as a service, meaning it's hosted on the company's infrastructure and accessed by users through a web interface.

-However, some companies might choose a self-hosted model where they install and manage the SaaS application on their own Linux servers.
+However, some companies might choose a `self-hosted` model where they install and manage the SaaS application on their own Linux servers.

-In this self-hosted scenario, the company would need to create user accounts on the Linux server for each new employee.
+In this self-hosted scenario, the company would need to create user accounts on the `Linux server` for each new employee.
 These accounts would grant them access to the specific resources and applications they need to do their jobs.

 ![ForgeOps_filemanagement](images/ForgeOps_filemanagement.png)

 ## Methodology

-This script shows fundamental scripting concepts.
-It leverages a practical example written in Bash, a prevalent language for Linux and macOS systems.
+The script below illustrates a possible solution for manage users in a Linux server with a bash.

 ## Table of Contents

-- Payroll Table
+1. Payroll Table
-- Script
+2. Script
-- Permissions Strings
+3. Permissions Strings
-- Conclusion
+4. Conclusion

 ## Payroll Table

-Below is the payroll table that Jane from which Jane needs to extract the information to create the user and permissions into the system.
+Below is the payroll table that will be used to create the user management script.

 | Employees | Directory         | Group       | Permission                    |
 |-----------|-------------------|-------------|-------------------------------|